 8.Prevent thermal shock with proper preheating.
 While some types of crucibles are designed to resist damage from rapid heating, all crucibles require careful preheating if allowed to cool between melts.
 Thermal shock causes cracking in crucibles heated too quickly.
 Follow specified preheating recommendations.

-7. Never exceed the crucible's maximum temperature limits and never let metal freeze in the crucible.
-Every crucible has a maximum temperature limit.
+7. Every crucible has a maximum temperature limit.
 If you exceed that limit the crucible will be damaged and may fail.
 Keep close control of crucible temperatures.
 Allowing molten metal to solidify in the crucible also may damage the crucible when that metal is reheated for pouring.

 6. Avoid physical damage by charging correctly and carefully.
 Dropping a heavy casting or ingot into a furnace crucible may chip or crack the crucible, leading to failure.
 Follow proper charging practice of first loading small charge materials and then carefully lowering heavier materials on top of cushioning base.
 It is important also not to pack charge materials tightly into the furnace.
 When wedged material is heated, it expands and can crack the crucible.